Spending every dollar they make, and then some, is often how our Chapter 13 clients got into financial trouble.

 Yet Chapter 13, as practiced, validates the practice of continuing to spend 100% of each month’s income during the life of the plan.
-In doing so, we squander the chance to use Chapter 13 to teach new budgeting habits.
+In doing so, we, as a society, squander the chance to use Chapter 13 to teach new budgeting habits.

 Shame on us.